mile95/old-blog/_posts/notebooks-thoughts/2022-11-22-notebook-thoughts.md

 Notebooks are often part of a data science project, and since notebooks are a mix of text, visualizations, and code,  they work great as a reporting tool.

 If the task is for you to analyze a dataset and present a report to the customer, notebooks are the perfect match.
 The notebook can be exported (with code, visualizations, and text) as a pdf, making the report available for everyone.
-The code in the notebook exists only for the report and should be used anywhere else.
-The notebook is an isolated delivery.
+The code in the notebook exists only for the report and should not be reused anywhere else.
+The notebook and its content is an isolated delivery.

 ## When to NOT use notebooks